SergejKasper/Jah/README.md

 # Jah
-Jquery Angular Hybrid: A god mode hybrid-app kickstarter using Angular-Generator[Yeoman Generator for AngularJS](https://github.com/yeoman/generator-angular) and [Angular-JQM](https://github.com/angular-widgets/angular-jqm) with [PhoneGap/Cordova](http://phonegap.com)
+Jquery Angular Hybrid: A god mode hybrid-app kickstarter using the [Yeoman Generator for AngularJS](https://github.com/yeoman/generator-angular) with Angular's own jQuery-Mobile-UI ([Angular-JQM](https://github.com/angular-widgets/angular-jqm)) and automaticly deploying it as a hybrid app with [PhoneGap/Cordova](http://phonegap.com)

 ## Requirements
 You will need the tools bower, grunt, cordova angular-generator to get going.
 Install them with [node](http://nodejs.org)'s package manager npm.